divu112311/FinanceApp/OPENROUTER_SETUP.md

 ## Step 6: Test the Integration

-1. Go back to your LuxeFi app
+1. Go back to your DoughJo app
 2. Send a message in the chat
 3. You should now get intelligent AI responses!

 ## Model Information

-The function is configured to use `anthropic/claude-3.5-haiku` which is:
+The function is configured to use `meta-llama/llama-3.1-8b-instruct:free` which is:
 - ✅ Fast and responsive
-- ✅ Cost-effective (~$0.25 per 1M input tokens)
+- ✅ Completely free to use
 - ✅ Great for conversational AI
 - ✅ Excellent at following instructions